getify/You-Dont-Know-JS/types & grammar/ch1.md

 `null` is the only value that is "falsy" (aka false-like; see Chapter 4) but that also returns `"object"` from the `typeof` check.

 So what's the seventh string value that `typeof` can return?
-And why is it not actually a top-level type?

 ```js
 typeof function a(){ /* .. */ } === "function"; // true
 ```

-It's easy to think that `function` would be a top-level primitive type in JS, especially given this behavior of the `typeof` operator.
-However, if you read the spec, you'll see it's actually somewhat of a "subtype" of object.
+It's easy to think that `function` would be a top-level built-in type in JS, especially given this behavior of the `typeof` operator.
+However, if you read the spec, you'll see it's actually a "subtype" of object.
 Specifically, a function is referred to as a "callable object" -- an object that has an internal `[[Call]]` property that allows it to be invoked.

 The fact that functions are actually objects is quite useful.
 Most importantly, they can have properties.
 For example: